zrepl/zrepl/docs/content/install/_index.md

 {{% notice info %}}
-Make sure to read the first lines of log output after the daemon starts: if the daemon cannot create the [stdinserver]({{< relref "configuration/transports.md#stdinserver" >}}) sockets in the runtime directory, it will complain but not terminate as other tasks such as taking periodic snapshots might still work.
+Make sure to read the first lines of log output after the daemon starts: if the daemon cannot create the [stdinserver]({{< relref "configuration/transports.md#stdinserver" >}}) sockets in the runtime directory, it will complain but not terminate as other tasks such as taking periodic snapshots might still work and are equally important.
 {{% / notice %}}

 ### Restarting